Sep 3, 2024

 Promising Ideas:

-1. Instant PowerPoint (file) Edits:
+1. Instant PowerPoint Edits:

 Bankers want to focus on finishing their work as fast as possible.
 Ideally, they should be able to automatically generate a slide deck, then iterate on it by chatting with the file to make edits and pull in fresh, relevant financial information.
 Just by chatting with Rogo, it should be possible to do anything you do in Excel, PowerPoint, and Word, all while having instant access to the world's most powerful financial search engine.